5ervant/weather-forecast-browser/README.md

 > npm install
 ```

-### Applying "YouTube Data API v3" ###
+### Applying OpenWeatherMap and Google Maps API keys ###

-Go to [OpenWeatherMap](https://openweathermap.org), sign up to have your own API identification key.
-Open */weather-forecast-browser/src/actions/index.js* and change the `API_KEY` with your API key and the `COUNTRY_CODE` with your target ISO 3166 country code, then start the gulp process with:
+Go to [OpenWeatherMap](https://openweathermap.org), sign up to have your own API identification key, open */src/actions/index.js* and change the `API_KEY` with your API key and the `COUNTRY_CODE` with your target ISO 3166 country code.
+Obtain your [Google Maps API key by clicking here](https://developers.google.com/maps/documentation/javascript/get-api-key), open */index.js* and change the `YOUR_API_KEY` with your API key.
+And open your terminal, change to the project directory, then start the gulp process with:

 ```
 > npm start